danielhernandezmolina/-Roulette-Game/README.md

 • With an `if` statement, I check if the value is less than or equal to 0.
 If so, I display a message saying that it must be greater than 0, and the loop repeats.

-2. The Core of the Game: Placing a Bet
+b.
+The Core of the Game: Placing a Bet
 Once we have a balance, we enter the placeAbet() method.
 This entire process is within a main do-while loop that keeps the game active.
 Validating the Bet Amount: I use another loop to ask how much you want to bet.
 If you enter a negative amount or an amount greater than your balance, the program will ask you again..

-3. Game Menu:
+c.
+Game Menu:
 I offer a choice between two modes using a switch:
 • Option 1 (Bet on a number): I ask for a number from 0 to 36.
 I have protected this input with a loop and a try-catch block to ensure that the number is valid and within the range.
 If the player guesses the number that comes up, I multiply their bet by 36 and add it to their balance.